JonahRoleson/owasp-fixes/README.md

 * Replace header-based auth with JWTs or secure server sessions.
 * Harden allowed host checks (including IP range checks) for SSRF protection.
 * Use CSP and SRI for browser-loaded resources, and pin package versions for server dependencies.

-If you'd like, I can:

-* Create a GitHub repo and push these files.
-* Add unit tests for endpoints.
-* Produce the optional 1-minute screen recording script and steps.